Brand development that increases sales velocity, guaranteed.

 Indirect Costs

-Indirect costs include lost productivity, discounted inventory, and other non-design-related costs during the rebranding process.
+Indirect costs during rebranding include lost productivity, discounted inventory, and other non-design-related costs.
 These costs can be significant and have a major impact on the success of the rebranding effort.

-It’s essential to account for direct and indirect costs when creating a budget for the rebranding effort.
+When creating a budget for rebranding, it’s essential to account for direct and indirect costs.
 Understanding the indirect cost ensures a successful rebrand.
-It means considering the cost of hiring a branding service or updating marketing materials and the potential cost of lost productivity and business.
+This means considering the cost of hiring a branding service or updating marketing materials and the potential cost of lost productivity and business.

 Some typical employee training costs associated with rebranding include developing and implementing the training program, hiring trainers or consultants to lead the training sessions, and verifying brand consistency as the team changes the current branding.